appyoumake/Appyoumake/docs/COMPONENTS REFERENCE - server_code.php file.md

 Updating authors: <br>
 Comment: _Only update the version number above when component specifications change_

-_(If you have not already done it, you should first read [HOWTO - Component Development.md](HOWTO - Component Development.md) and [Mlab explained.md](Mlab explained.md))_
+_(If you have not already done it, you should first read [HOWTO - Component Development.md](HOWTO - Component Development.md) and [Appyoumake explained.md](Appyoumake explained.md))_

 This is an optional file containing code that is run on the server (**not** in the browser) at certain points in the app creation process.
-See _App creation workflow and Mlab automated action_ in [HOWTO - Component Development.md](HOWTO - Component Development.md) for more explanation on these automated actions.
+See _App creation workflow and Appyoumake automated action_ in [HOWTO - Component Development.md](HOWTO - Component Development.md) for more explanation on these automated actions.
 The file is specific to each component and is stored in the component directory together with [code_dt.js](COMPONENTS%20REFERENCE%20-%20code_dt.js%20file.md) and [code_rt.js](COMPONENTS%20REFERENCE%20-%20code_rt.js%20file.md).
-It is written in the server scripting language PHP (which is also used for the Mlab App Builder).
+It is written in the server scripting language PHP (which is also used for the Appyoumake App Builder).

 The purpose of this is to a) support functions that can only run on the server (such as converting images and videos to a standard format), and b) support modifications to a component's HTML through advanced processing on the server (for example generating an index of the pages in an app just before it is being compiled).

-In addition to three fixed functions ([onCreate](#ref-oncreate), [onUpload](#ref-onupload) and [onCompile](#ref-oncompile)) you can have any custom function in this file and have Mlab execute the code at compile time.
+In addition to three fixed functions ([onCreate](#ref-oncreate), [onUpload](#ref-onupload) and [onCompile](#ref-oncompile)) you can have any custom function in this file and have Appyoumake execute the code at compile time.
 This is done by creating a function called (for example) myfunction, and then putting a placeholder in your [template](HOWTO%20-%20Template%20Design%20%26%20Development.md) (or even inside another component!) that must look like this: _%%MLAB_CT_FUNC_MYFUNCTION%%_.
-The double percentage signs indicates to Mlab that this is a placholder and the prefix _MLAB_CT_FUNC__ is used to distinguish this from other types of placeholders, and it also uses the MLAB -> compile time name space.
+The double percentage signs indicates to Appyoumake that this is a placholder and the prefix _MLAB_CT_FUNC__ is used to distinguish this from other types of placeholders, and it also uses the Appyoumake -> compile time name space.
 See [example below](#ref-custom) for more on custom functions.

 This file is not required, thus none of the functions in it are required either.
 If they are present then they must be wrapped in a class called *mlab_ct_xx*, where ct indicates compiletime xx is the name of the component.
 So for the *index* component this would be *mlab_ct_index* (always use lower case).